- Return on Security

 This Week in Security - A weekly tl;dr cybersecurity newsletter of all the major stuff you missed but really need to know.

-Get the cyber founder's perspectives
+Get the cyber founder's, marketing, and security leadership perspectives

 Secure Ventures with Kyle McNulty - interviews with founders, executives, visionaries, and creators in the cybersecurity industry.